Volume asymptotics and Margulis function in nonpositive curvature: Introduction

 The ergodic theory of the geodesic flow on a closed rank one manifold of nonpositive curvature was developed by Pesin \cite{Pe1,Pe2} in 1970s.
 In this case the geodesic flow exhibits nonuniformly hyperbolic behavior (cf. \cite{BP}).
 In 1984, A.~Katok \cite{BuKa} conjectured that such geodesic flow also admits a unique MME.
 In 1998, Katok's conjecture was settled by Knieper \cite{Kn2}.
 In his proof, Knieper used Patterson-Sullivan measures on the boundary at infinity of the universal cover of $M$ to construct a MME (called \emph{Knieper measure}), and showed that this measure is the unique MME.
 Knieper \cite{Kn1} used his measure to obtain the following asymptotic estimates: there exists $C>0$ such that

 for any $x\in X$.
-However, it is not known how to improve the above to the Margulis-type asymptotic estimates \eqref{e:mar}, see the remark after \cite[Chapter 5, Theorem 3.1]{Kn3}.
-An unpublished preprint \cite{Gun} contains many inspiring ideas to this problem.
+However, it is difficult to improve the above to the Margulis-type asymptotic estimates \eqref{e:mar}, see the remark after \cite[Chapter 5, Theorem 3.1]{Kn3}.
+An unpublished preprint \cite{Gun} also contains many inspiring ideas to this problem.
+Recently, a breakthrough was made by Link (\cite[Theorem C]{Link}), where an asymptotic estimate for the orbit counting function is obtained for a CAT$(0)$ space, and as a consequence \eqref{e:mar} is established for rank one manifolds of nonpositve curvature.

 A twin problem is the asymptotics of the number of free-homotopy classes of closed geodesics.
 Margulis \cite{Mar1, Mar2} proved that in the negative curvature case